 You hesitate to think of where Land Rover might be now without the Discovery Sport.
 It's one of the key models that's kept JLR going over the last five years and in the current climate, this car needs to pull its weight in the showroom more than ever.
 Which is a big ask, given that since the original launch in 2014, direct rivals like Volkswagen's Tiguan Allspace, Peugeot's 5008, SEAT's Tarraco and a new more up-market version of Hyundai's Santa Fe have all arrived to deliver an alternative to what the Discovery Sport can offer.
 So Land Rover has set out to take the lead once more in this class, primarily with a fresh range of electrified engines.
 But also with a smarter cabin, extra technology and stronger standards of safety.

 This car might look the same but under the skin, it's actually a lot different thanks to the adoption of what Land Rover calls 'Premium Transverse Architecture'.
 This not only makes the body stronger and safer but has also allowed the brand to fit a sophisticated range of 'MHEV' mild hybrid engines, plus there's now a Plug-in hybrid option too.
 Basically, the same powerplant options already offered in the Range Rover Evoque.
 These 48-volt units use energy recouped during braking to reduce load on the powerplant under acceleration, while letting the engine cut out from deceleration below 11mph and give near-instantaneous restarts as needed.
 Mind you, the engine that most customers choose, the base D150 diesel, doesn't feature anything electrified, which is a pity.
 This base model can only be had either in front-driven manual five-seat form.
 Or in AWD automatic seven-seat guise.
 Further up the range, all the engines feature the MHEV tech and have to have AWD and an automatic gearbox.
 There are D180 and D240 diesel options, the figures designating the hp output.
-And there are two petrol options, the P200 and the P250.
-You can also talk to your dealer about a Plug-in PHEV variant, which pairs an electric motor with a three cylinder petrol engine.
+And there are two conventional petrol options, the P200 and the P250.
+There's also a Plug-in PHEV variant, which pairs an electric motor with a three cylinder 1.5-litre petrol engine and offers a 38-mile WLTP-rated electric driving range.
 Whatever engine suits, you'll find this car's class-leading towing and off road ability as good as ever.
 It can tow up to 2.5-tonnes.
 And 'off piste' prowess is enhanced thanks to an improved 'Terrain Response 2' system that automatically detects the surface you're driving over and adjusts torque delivery to best suit the conditions.

 At first glance, this improved Discovery Sport looks little different to the original model.
 If you take a second look though and you happen to be familiar with this car, the changes will become more obvious.
 Trademark Discovery design cues, including the clamshell bonnet, rising beltline and tapered roof remain, but the detail features have changed.
 For instance, there are re-styled signature LED headlamps at the front and rear, alongside an updated front grille and bumpers.
 Inside, the standardisation of Land Rover's digital Touch Pro infotainment system and the introduction of more premium materials throughout makes a big difference.
 All the seats have been completely re-designed for improved comfort and versatility.
 And the second row bench gets 40:20:40 split fold and slide functionality, enabling a more flexible seating arrangement with up to 24 possible combinations.
 The brand says there's more luggage space too; with all the seats folded, there's now 1,794-litres of capacity.
 That's up from 1,698-litres previously.
 As before, the third row seats are strictly for small children only.
 But we like the way that the second row bench has been raised 5cms higher than the front chairs to give occupants a better view out.

-In theory, Discovery Sport pricing starts from around £31,500.
+In theory, Discovery Sport pricing starts from around £32,000.
 But that figure only gets you a base D150 diesel version lacking three things that most Disco Sport customers want, namely seven seats, automatic transmission and AWD.
-If you want all those things on a base D150, you're looking at a starting price of around £36,500 - quite a lot different.
+If you want all those things on a base D150, you're looking at a starting price of around £37,000 - quite a lot different.
 Add a premium of nearly £4,000 to that if you want the mid-range D180 diesel; or around £6,000 more if you want the top D240 diesel.
 All the AWD diesel variants feature auto transmission, 7 seats and Land Rover's MHEV mild hybrid 48-valve technology.
-As do both of the green pump-fuelled engines.
-More Discovery Sport buyers will be wanting petrol power this time around and all petrol models also get seven seats, AWD and auto transmission.
-The P200 variant starts from around £37,000, but you'll need upwards of around £41,500 for the top P250 derivative.
+As do both of the conventional green pump-fuelled engines.
+More Discovery Sport buyers will be wanting petrol power this time around and all ordinary petrol models also get seven seats, AWD and auto transmission.
+The P200 variant starts from around £37,000, but you'll need around £42,000 for the top P250 derivative.
 Various trim levels are offered across the line-up - base 'Discovery Sport', then 'S', 'SE' and 'HSE', plus there's an 'R-Dynamic' option if you want something that looks a bit sportier.
+You have to have 'R-Dynamic'-spec if you want the P300e PHEV Plug-in hybrid version which is priced from around £45,000.
 Various nice touches have been added to the range for you to specify.
 We'd take a look at the brand's 'Ground View' technology.
 This uses camera imagery that offers a virtual 180-degree view beneath the vehicle, projected on to the centre-dash touchscreen.
 You can also now add in a wireless 'phone charger and create a 4G WiFi hotspot.

 The D150 diesel variant that most buyers will choose manages a WLTP-rated combined cycle fuel return of up to 47.8mpg and an NEDC-rated CO2 reading of 140g/km.
 That's in front-driven manual form.
 If you go for the auto AWD powertrain you have to have if you want seven seats, those figures fall to a max of 40.0mpg and 147g/km.
 Check out the perkier D180 and D240 variants and you'll find that thanks to the addition of 48-volt mild hybrid technology with this faster engines, the running cost returns aren't that much different.
 The D180 manages up to 39.6mpg and 150g/km, while the D240 manages up to 38.8mpg and 168g/km.
-As mentioned elsewhere in this report, the petrol units benefit from MHEV too and that makes them a far more credible option when it comes to running costs than would previously have been the case.
+As mentioned elsewhere in this report, the conventional petrol units benefit from MHEV too and that makes them a far more credible option when it comes to running costs than would previously have been the case.
 The P200 variant manages up to 30.32mpg on the WLTP combined cycle and 179g/km of NEDC-rated CO2 emissions.
 While the P250 manages up to 29.9mpg and 182g/km.
-With all the AWD petrol and diesel models, a more sophisticated 'Active Driveline' system ensures that you spend more time in efficient two wheel drive when extra traction isn't needed.
+The P300e PHEV plug-in version manages between 36-44g/km of CO2, up to 175.5mpg on the combined cycle and a 38 mile all-electric driving range.
+That emissions figure means a notably low Benefit-in-Kind taxation rating.
+With all the conventional AWD petrol and diesel models, a more sophisticated 'Active Driveline' system ensures that you spend more time in efficient two wheel drive when extra traction isn't needed.
 Residuals should be reasonably strong; certainly better than the volume brand alternatives in this segment.

 |Land Rover Barnet|